rapka/polemics-md/content/essays/nina-arweave.md

 Arweave's [website](https://arweave.org/use)brags about its corporate partners, including Meta and Instagram.
 In the case of Meta, Arweave links to an [announcement](https://www.theblock.co/post/182569/meta-arweave-instagram-nfts)from November 2022 that Arweave will be used to power Instagram's NFTs.
 However, **Arweave doesn't mention that Instagram [disabled](https://www.forbes.com/sites/williamanderson/2023/04/11/instagram-no-longer-supports-nfts/) all of their NFT features a mere five months after launching them**.

+I dunno why they haven't updated their website. 🤷‍♀️

 ## What is Irys?

 Blockchains like Arweave tend to be expensive and slow, so most apps use a network called Irys (formerly Bundlr) which bundles the data for several Arweave transactions together and speed things up.